-Establish a Meaningful Network
+Establish a meaningful network

 Although Reddit is now one of the most famous and prominent web pages on the internet, there was a time when the creators were desperately seeking coverage from a wider audience.
-In fact, describing Reddit to someone who has never used the platform is never easy, for this incredibly useful website has a tendency to sound boring and unnecessary.

 Of course, there is an element of luck in this instance but the truth is, this is merely an example of what can happen as a result of establishing meaningful relationships.
-As opposed to a tacky email introduction, this is also a much more congruent way to pursue contacts and a PR strategy in general.
+As opposed to a tacky email introduction, this is also a much more effective way to pursue contacts and a PR strategy in general.

-Pay Attention to Blogging and Influencers
+Pay attention to bloggers and influencers

 Tim Ferriss is a world-famous author who is well known for creating relationships with a network of bloggers and using this network to promote his books.
-While this may seem a little contrived, the relationships were meaningful and congruent in every way.
-As with the point above, the bloggers were happy to promote Tim’s books and this meaningful network would present many future opportunities.
+While this may seem a little contrived, the relationships were meaningful in every way.
+As with the point above, the bloggers were happy to promote Tim’s books and this network would present many future opportunities.